ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-morse.rst

  - a simple rover
  - a simple quadcopter
+ - a rover with a scanning laser rangefinder

 These scripts setup the standard sensor suite that ArduPilot needs and exports them using the socket API.
 It is recommended that you read